wdebeaum/piano-keyboard/BUILD.md

 #### Attach cardboard

-Cut a rectangular piece of corrugated cardboard, 162.5mm × 138.8mm (these measurements are `echo`'d by OpenSCAD when you show the default `assembled();` scene).
+Cut a rectangular piece of corrugated cardboard, 162.5mm × 138.8mm (these measurements are `echo`'d by OpenSCAD when you show the default `assembled_octave();` scene).
 Cut it so that the corrugations run parallel to the keys (along the Y dimension).
 This cardboard helps the keyboard not to tip forward when you play chords, so you don't want it to fold up along the X dimension.

 ![cardboard cut to size](images/cardboard_cut.jpg)